 Applies to on-premise Deep Security software installations only

-- In the vSphere Web Client, go to Home > Networking and Security > Installation > Service Deployments and click the green plus sign () to display the Deploy Network & Security Services window:
+- In the vSphere Web Client, go to Home > Networking and Security > Installation > Service Deployments.

-- Select services & schedule: select the Trend Micro Deep Security service and then click Next.
+- On the new window that appears, select the Trend Micro Deep Security service and then click Next.

-- Select clusters: select the cluster(s) that includes the ESXi servers on which to deploy the Deep Security service and then click Next.
+- Select the ESXi cluster(s) where you want to deploy the "Trend Micro Deep Security" service and then click Next.

-- When deployment is complete, you'll see the Trend Micro Deep Security service in the list of Network & Security Service Deployments:
+When deployment is complete, the Trend Micro Deep Security service will appear in the list of network and security service deployments on the cluster.